rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##ScreenOrientation
 ###AutoRotate
-When disabled the orientation of the screen will not change as the device is rotated.
-This is a screen rotation lock.<br>
+Acts as a rotation lock.
+When AutoRotate is disabled, screen will remain in a fixed position regardless of device orientation.
+When enabled, screen will automatically adjust orientation as the device is rotated. <br>

 **Configuration Identifier**:
 AUTOROTATE<br>